Learn about our API and how to sync and transform design tokens in your design system.

 This template helps you pull your design tokens in JSON.

-to-flutter to generate your design tokens as dart files
+to generate your design tokens in SDTF

 If you use the CLI, you need to fill three properties: